 Wait 5 minutes before relighting pilot.

-Thermocouples are cheap and are available at many stores even online on Amazon or eBay Thermocouples come in different lengths but length is not important, The important thing is that it reaches the gas valve.
+Thermocouples are cheap and are available at many stores, even online on Amazon or eBay.
+Thermocouples come in different lengths, but length is not important; the important thing is that it reaches the gas valve.

-Not all transformers will have the words load or line marked on them but tracing the wires or simply seeing if both side are getting the right voltage will tell you if a transformer is working.
+Not all transformers will have the words load or line marked on them but tracing the wires or simply seeing if both sides are getting the right voltage will tell you if a transformer is working.